 Fourth, in the balanced setting, the classic transport problem can be conveniently written in the Kantorovich formulation as each transport corresponds to a joint probability measure with specified marginals but unspecified dependence structure (or a copula, see e.g., Beare (2010) and Joe (2014)).
-In the framework of simultaneous transport, since there is no "first marginal" or "second marginal" of the problem (instead, two vectors of marginals), the Kantorovich formulation via joint distributions is less clear than in the classic case, and it is studied in Section 4.
-Assuming joint non-atomicity, we prove that the Monge and Kantorovich (kernel) formulations have the same infimum cost.
+In the SOT framework, since there is no "first marginal" or "second marginal" of the problem (instead, two vectors of marginals), the Kantorovich formulation via joint distributions is less clear than in the classic case, and it is studied in Section 4.
+Assuming joint non-atomicity, we prove that the Monge and Kantorovich (kernel) formulations have the same infimum cost (Theorem 1).

-Fifth, a duality theorem for balanced simultaneous transport is obtained in Section 5, which has a different form compared with the classic duality formula.
-Using the duality result, we construct a labour market equilibrium model (see e.g., Galichon (2016) for a classic equilibrium model in case d=1), where workers, each with several types of skills and seeking to optimize their wage, are matched with firms, each seeking to employ these skills of a certain cumulative amount to optimize their profit.
-The equilibrium wage function and the equilibrium profit function are obtained from the duality formula for given distributions of the skills that workers have and firms seek.
+Fifth, a duality theorem for balanced SOT is obtained in Section 4.4, which has a different form compared with the classic duality formula (Theorem 2).
+Using the duality result, we construct in Appendix C a labour market equilibrium model (see e.g., Galichon (2016) for a classic equilibrium model in case d = 1), where workers, each with several types of skills and seeking to optimize their wage, are matched with firms, each seeking to employ these skills of a certain cumulative amount to optimize their profit.
+The equilibrium wage function and the equilibrium profit function are obtained from the duality formula for given distributions of the skills that workers supply and firms seek.